xopt-org/Xopt/README.md

 evaluate(inputs: dict) -> dict
 ```
 Evaluate functions must accept a dictionary object that **at least** has the keys
-specified in `variables, constants, linked_variables` and returns a dictionary
+specified in `variables, constants` and returns a dictionary
 containing **at least** the
 keys contained in `objectives, constraints`.
 Extra dictionary keys are tracked and
 used in the evaluate function but are not modified by xopt.